 RFC stands for “Residual Functional Capacity.”
 It refers to the maximum degree of functionality that your condition supports.
 Your doctor can complete a form that helps the SSA understand how your current limitations prevent you from working.
 Ask them to be as thorough as possible when completing the form, as the more medical evidence you have to present, the better.

 Tip #4: Add More Medical Evidence

 Lack of sufficient medical evidence is one of the most common reasons why disability claims are denied.
-If any medical records were missing or incomplete, collect all necessary information and get written opinions from your doctors.
+If any medical records were missing or incomplete, collect all necessary information and get a disability doctor letter.
 You might also want to consider further testing, which will provide additional medical evidence, and even add nonmedical evidence like letters from friends and former coworkers who have personal knowledge of how your impairment has impacted your ability to work.

 Tip #5: Work with a Lawyer